cdesouza02/Lab-Notebook/GW Meeting Notes/SOC video notes.md

 - [ ] **Leah talking about why these reefs are so special and the poor conditions**
 background: video of team in murky water/photos of us at juan point/ juan point PQ

+**Bocas Mariculture**
+- [x] Caroline:  The Sea of Change foundation has facilliated a partnership between marine scientists and a local Panamanian aquaculture organization "Bocas Mariculture".
+Project Lead Leah Harper says that without the funding from Sea of Change she may not have had the opportunity to work with Till Deuss on this restoration project.

 **Conclusion**